Skip to main content

 Table: Case Snapshot

-Company background and what was being sold.
-Biora’s path into chapter 11 is hard to understand without its corporate history: the company originated as Ascendent MDx, later operated as Progenity, and ultimately repositioned as Biora Therapeutics as it exited legacy diagnostics operations and pursued drug-device platforms (company history).
+Company background.
+The company originated as Ascendent MDx, later operated as Progenity, and ultimately repositioned as Biora Therapeutics as it exited legacy diagnostics operations and pursued drug-device platforms (company history).
 In the run-up to the filing, management messaging emphasized two platform tracks—BioJet (a liquid jet oral delivery system aimed at improving oral bioavailability of large molecules) and NaviCap (a targeted oral delivery platform designed to localize drug delivery to the gastrointestinal tract) (BioJet patent announcement; NaviCap patent announcement).
-Court filings similarly described the restructuring objective as a sale process intended to maximize value for these programs and related intellectual property, rather than a long-duration operating reorganization (First Day Declaration).
+Court filings similarly described the restructuring objective as a sale process intended to maximize value for these programs and related intellectual property, rather than a long-duration operating reorganization, according to the First Day Declaration.

 BioJet (systemic oral delivery)Positioned as an oral liquid jet delivery platform for proteins/peptides/nucleic acids, with the company highlighting an IP portfolio that included issued patents and pending applications (BioJet patent announcement).